Avalon, California: Transportation

 The city is served by several high-speed passenger boats with daily services such as the Catalina Express to San Pedro in Los Angeles; Long Beach; and Dana Point.
 Daily service is also provided by the Catalina Flyer to Newport Beach in Orange County.

+A ferry run by the Catalina Island Company is available seasonally for transportation between Avalon and Two Harbors.
 Private vessels that come to Avalon Harbor are assigned a mooring by the Avalon Harbor Patrol on a first-come, first-served basis.
 Boaters can get from their vessels to shore either by mooring their dinghies at one of the dinghy docks, or by catching a ride on a private shoreboat.

 Several helicopter companies serve the city, with most landing at the Pebbly Beach Heliport, located south of Avalon Bay.
 Small planes can also land at the Catalina Airport, known as the "Airport in the Sky", located 7 mi northwest of Avalon.
 Historically, during the early 1970s, scheduled passenger seaplane service was operated by Catalina Air Lines, a division of Golden West Airlines, between Avalon Harbor and both Long Beach Airport and the Orange County Airport (now John Wayne Airport).
 Golden West Airlines also operated de Havilland Canada DHC-6 Twin Otter STOL turboprops with scheduled passenger service at this same time between Airport in the Sky and both Los Angeles International Airport (LAX) and Long Beach Airport.